mgreiler/se-unlocked/Transcripts/EP_45_Matt_Biilmann.md

 # Episode 45 with Matt Biilmann

-**Michaela:** [00:00:00] Hello, and welcome to the self engineering unlocked podcast.
-I'm your host, Dr.
+**Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
+I'm your host, Dr. McKayla, and today I have the pleasure to talk to Matt Billman.

+But before I start, I want to tell you more about CodeSubmit - the best takehome assignment platform to streamline your tech recruiting!
+Yes, exactly, this amazing start-up is back sponsoring the podcast.
+And over the last months, they introduced a lot of exciting new features such as live coding - within a full working IDE running directly in your browser.
+Beginning of the year, when I was hiring engineers for a startup I work with, I used their tool during the interview process for all the candidates and was extremely satisfied.
+CodeSubmit made it really easy to create custom tasks that reflect the actual work candidates would be assigned to on the job.
+Their missing: real tasks, not brainteasers, resonance a lot with me.
+So, I cannot recommend CodeSubmit enough.
+Please check them out at CodeSubmit.io.
+That is Codesubmit.io.

-McKayla.
-And today I have the pleasure to talk to Matt Billman.
-Matt is the CEO and co-founder of native guide, the modern platform for high-performance websites and apps that defy has around 150 employees and more than double digit dollar annual revenue.
-But that's not all Matt also coined the term JAMstack, which stands for JavaScript, API APIs and markup today JAMstack is even more.
+But now, back to Matt.
+Matt is the CEO and co-founder of Netlify, the modern platform for high-performance websites and apps that defy has around 150 employees.
+But that's not
+all: Matt also coined the term JAMstack, which stands for JavaScript, API APIs and markup.
+Today, JAMstack is even more.
-It stands for collection of technologies and languages, including web oriented databases, frameworks, like next and next year, and even framework less approaches.
-So I'm super, super thrilled to have Matt here with me today to talk about his experience founding and running Netlify and also jam stag and
+It stands for collection of technologies and languages, including web oriented databases, frameworks, like Nuxt and NextJS, and even framework less approaches.
+So I'm super, super thrilled to have Matt here with me today to talk about his experience founding and running Netlify and also JAMstack and
-self-insuring practices, admittedly fly.
-So yeah, I'm super surprised that you're here.
+software engineering practices at Netlify fly.
+So yeah, I'm super thriller that you're here.
 Thank you so much for joining us.

 **Matt:**  [00:00:57] Thank you for having me.